 See the example in the image:

-But what science says about retail traders?
+But what does science say about retail traders?

 In the article “Do individual currency traders make money,” we can see that profitable traders exist in the currency market and daily traders.
 Risk-taking is problem number 1 for all retail traders (Uninformative Feedback and Risk Taking: Evidence from Retail Forex Trading )